haandol/msk-lambda-example/README.md

 "ok"
 ```

-6. and see logs of consumer function on CloudWatch to confirm the function is polling data from MSK
+5. or see logs of consumer function on CloudWatch to confirm the function is polling data from MSK

 # Troubleshoot